The next Purdue Extension Master Gardener classes in Marion County are not scheduled yet. More information will be available this summer.

 Here are indispensable web pages for Marion County Master Gardeners as they navigate through our Purdue Extension-Marion County website.

 Want to learn more about a variety of yard and garden topics?
-Attend our monthly horticulture lunch & learn seminars in Discovery Hall on the Indiana State Fairgrounds.
+Attend our monthly horticulture lunch & learn seminars.

 The local Master Gardener associations promote good gardening practices in cooperation with Purdue Extension-Marion County.
 There are two Master Gardener associations in Marion County.
 The Marion County Master Gardener Association (MCMGA) meets during the day and the Garfield Park Master Gardener Association (GPMGA) meets during the evening.